bangtianliu/MatRox_RU/README.md

 Sympiler in matroxTest-V1 folder.

 ### sympiler
-This folder contains the source of MatRox based on sympiler code.
-Running this code generates code for a specific structure.
+This folder contains the source of MatRox based on the Sympiler code.
+This project generates code for a specific structure.

 ### matroxTest-V1
 This folder tests the MatRox-generated code for a given structure, in which low-rank approximation is performed at run-time.

 ### codeGen
-This folder contains the generated codes for optimization breakdown.
+This folder contains the MatRox-generated code for optimization breakdown.

 ### codeTest
 This folder tests code from codeGen folder for separating the effect of different optimization techniques.

 ### libTest
-This folder contains the binary files compiled using other reference libraries.
+This folder contains the binary files of other reference libraries.

 ### Figures
-This folder contains the python scripts and instructions for generating the experiment results in the paper submission.
+This folder contains the python scripts and instructions for generating the experiment results in the MatRox paper.
-The subfolder refResult includes the results (csv files) and images (eps files) I generated first based on the instructions as reference.
+The subfolder refResult provides results (csv files) and images (eps files) for sanity check.